-Many colleges and universities require you to submit ACT or SAT scores.
+Many colleges and universities require you to submit ACT or SAT scores, although a growing number of schools no longer require these scores.
 You can select four institutions to receive your scores for free when registering for the ACT or the SAT.
+If taking the SAT, you can still send four free score reports to colleges up to nine days after taking the test.